marq24/ha-fordpass/doc/OBTAINING_TOKEN.md

 ### **Step II:**
-1. Copy the URL that has been generated and paste it in your additional browser.
+1. Copy the URL that has been generated and paste it in your additional/separate browser.
+You might like to use a private/incognito window for this.

 > [!IMPORTANT]
 > Ensure you have enabled the Developer tools before pressing "log in" as you will be required to capture a header once logged in!